Of course, you should start blogging this year (2026) and beyond.

 The more you engage and promote your content here, the more awareness and attention you get.

-So start promoting, engaging, and commenting on other people’s posts to create awareness and get more followers.
+So start promoting, engaging with, and commenting on other people’s posts to build awareness and gain more followers.

-Every social media has its own marketing best practices.
+Every social media platform has its own best practices for marketing.

 Facebook seems to be a default marketing channel for many businesses.
 To market on Facebook, you must create a business page.